-A good friend brought me bags of it one year.
+A good friend brought me bags of fresh picked asparagus spears one year.
 I had lots to experiment with, so I decided to learn how to can asparagus.
-It gets very soft, but you can use it for making soup if you don’t like the texture.
+Home canned asparagus gets very soft.
+You may or may not like it.
+But you can use it for making soup or adding to other meals if you don’t like the texture.
 Be sure and check the tips section for some ideas.
 You’ll need 16 pounds for 9 pints or 24–25 pounds for 7 quarts.

 Supplies